SergejRuff/Virusparies/README.md

 - `VhSumHitsBarplot()` Bar plot for the sum of hits for each virus found in group.

 Each plot function generates a plot object, and some also produce a summary statistics tibble and a processed dataframe suitable for further downstream analysis (see the Details section for more information).
+The plot object can be further manipulated using functions from the ggplot2 package.

 ### Graphical Tables(gt):

 - `VhgRunsTable()` Generate a gt-table for vhRunsBarplot.
 - `VhgTabularRasa()` Generate custome gt-tables.

+The table functions generate gt objects, which can be further manipulated using the gt package (see the Details section for more information).

 ### Export: